 - They all have nystagmus.
 This is jerky movements of the eyes in a horizontal or vertical direction or both.

-- Most have poor vision (96%).
-About two-thirds are short sighted (myopia) and a third long sighted (hyperopia).
+- Most have poor vision (96 percent).
+About two thirds are short sighted (myopia) and one third long sighted (hyperopia).

 All people with oculocutaneous albinism have problems with their eyesight.

-- Most people with OCA have astigmatism (92%) and poor depth judgment.
-They also have abnormal visual pathways as the gene for melanin production is responsible for the development of the optic nerve tracks from the eye to the visual centre at the back of the brain.
-Because of their abnormal visual pathways they do not have binocular vision like normal people.
+- Most people with OCA have astigmatism (92 percent) and poor depth judgment.
+They also have abnormal visual pathways since the gene for melanin production is responsible for the development of the optic nerve tracks from the eye to the visual centre at the back of the brain.
+Because of their abnormal visual pathways they do not have binocular vision like people without OCA.

 4-21 What are the major complications of oculocutaneous albinism?